Connecticut SNAP Benefits Approval

 Connecticut SNAP Benefits Approval – Verification of Information, Rules

-The DSS Office has to interview you and verify provided information before determining if the household is eligible for Connecticut SNAP Benefits Approval.
+The DSS Office has to interview you and verify the provided information before determining if the household is eligible for Connecticut SNAP Benefits Approval.
 Connecticut Department of Social Services lists examples of information that may be needed at the interview:

 - Driver’s License